mark-h-meng/Coursera-Full-Stack-Web-Development/5 Server-side Development with NodeJS/week-3/exercise-3-4-use-authentication-with-passport/README.md

  And keep the database running.

+Step 2 Scaffold out an Express Application

+ Scaffold out an Express application named rest-server-passport using the Express generator

+  express rest-server-passport

-Step 2 Initialising Node MongoDB Driver and assert package (for testing purpose)
+Step 3 Initialising Node MongoDB Driver and assert package (for testing purpose)

  Create a folder /rest-server-passport and go inside.
  Execute following commands: